BedrockStreaming/tech.bedrockstreaming.com/_posts/2016-06-20-preview-android-ios-react-native-on-github-pull-request.md

 Fastlane android deployAppetize
 ```

-You have now two new checks on each Pull Request with a link to the iOs or Android instance on Appetize.io.
+You have now two new checks on each PR with a link to the iOs or Android instance on Appetize.io.

 ![Github Pull Request with preview url](/images/posts/reactnative/githubpr.png)